aayushi16dex/EmployeeTaskTracker/README.md

 Project Description:

-On login, an authentication check is performed and it is checked it the user trying to access the portal is registered in the database.
+On login, an authentication check is performed and it checks if the user trying to access the portal is registered in the database.
 If yes, then their role is checked.
      Role: Admin ==> Admin dashboard is opened
      Role: Employee ==> Employee dashboard is opened